 Kansas City, KS 66101

 If you’re looking for an alternative to the traditional 12-step meeting, SMART recovery may be a good option for you.
 SMART recovery meetings approach recovery in a different way with their 4-point system.
-These meetings encourage attendees to find strength within themselves, from their own thoughts and experiences to achieve and maintain recovery.
-If you think SMART meetings may be a good fit for you, there are meetings available in Kansas City, KS and in nearby cities.
+These meetings encourage attendees to find the strength within themselves, from their own thoughts and experiences to achieve and maintain recovery.
+If you think SMART meetings may be a good fit for you, there are meetings available at the following locations.

 6723 State Ave.